 One could argue for a signal that would be inderstanable to all, but that would have to be so large and unsightly, that the notion is rejected on aesthetic grounds.

 Once in the drive, the driver encounters a coloured light signal styled to look like a "Traffic Light" so that the purpose is clear to all car drivers.
+See ("a" Traffic light) on diagram.
 This is placed on the right side of the drive and about a car length past the small refuge behind the Services Cupboard.

 On the post, is a sign which reads "If red light is flashing, reverse to clear drive for uphill traffic".